-The Search Committee, comprised of four members of the Corporation, which has increased to five members from 01 August 2021, and which is responsible for the selection and nomination of any new members for the Corporation's consideration.
+The Search Committee, comprised of five members of the Corporation, is responsible for the selection and nomination of any new members for the Corporation's consideration.
 The rules and remit of the Search Committee are published on the College's website.